aciobanitei/js-romanian-diacritics/README.md

 ```

 ## Character set
+There are six Romanian-specific characters that are incorrectly implemented in all Microsoft Windows versions before Vista:

+U+0218 Ș LATIN CAPITAL LETTER S WITH COMMA BELOW – incorrectly implemented as U+015E Ş LATIN CAPITAL LETTER S WITH CEDILLA
+U+0219 ș LATIN SMALL LETTER S WITH COMMA BELOW – incorrectly implemented as U+015F ş LATIN SMALL LETTER S WITH CEDILLA
+U+021A Ț LATIN CAPITAL LETTER T WITH COMMA BELOW – incorrectly implemented as U+0162 Ţ LATIN CAPITAL LETTER T WITH CEDILLA
+U+021B ț LATIN SMALL LETTER T WITH COMMA BELOW – incorrectly implemented as U+0163 ţ LATIN SMALL LETTER T WITH CEDILLA
+U+0102 Ă LATIN CAPITAL LETTER A WITH BREVE – incorrectly implemented as U+00E3 ã LATIN CAPITAL LETTER A WITH TILDE
+U+0103 ă LATIN SMALL LETTER A WITH BREVE – incorrectly implemented as U+00C3 Ã LATIN SMALL LETTER A WITH TILDE

 These Unicode characters are the correct representations of Romanian diacritics:

 | Character | Unicode value | Unicode name                            |